csoheil/typing-test/README.md

-# This project is not complete, i work on it
+# This project is not complete, I work on it